 - Assisted in advising Leonard Cheshire Disability in relation to proceedings before the Scottish Court of Session (Ref CA3/12) with this-tel Limited in relation to the charity's termination of a Digital Pen's Service Agreement.
 The case was widely reported in the Scottish press being the subject of seven articles.

 In addition to the reported cases listed above, Andrew has experience in the following areas:

 - professional negligence - experience in claims against solicitors, accountants, and financial advisors.
-Currently instructed in a claim against a leading firm of accountants for allegedly negligent tax advice in connection with the purchase of a property in Manhattan, and a claim against a solicitor for negligent drafting of a loan agreement.
-Recently settled a claim at mediation against a solicitor for their negligent handling of a probate dispute;
+Recently acted in a breach of trust claim against a firm of solicitors who fell victim to a "Friday afternoon fraud" and paid away their client’s completion monies.
+Acted for a claimant in a professional negligence claim against a leading firm of accountants for allegedly negligent tax advice in connection with the purchase of a property in Manhattan.
+Acted in a claim against solicitors for their alleged negligent handling of a substantial piece of commercial litigation, particularly in relation to their advice regarding costs.
+Settled a claim at mediation against a solicitor for their negligent handling of a probate dispute.

 - debt recovery - experience in obtaining Charging Orders and Orders for Sale over substantial assets.

 Andrew undertakes intervention, regulatory and professional discipline work for The Law Society/Solicitors Regulation Authority (SRA).
 In addition to the cases referred to above, Andrew assists and advises on the following matters:

 - intervention - advising on challenges to interventions, including assisting in the case of Mireskandari v The Law Society (SRA) EWHC 2224 (Ch) where indemnity costs were awarded against the Claimant following his discontinuance of an intervention challenge.